farranmar/worlds-hardish-game/alc/README_ALC1.md

 Instructions on how to run

 Known bugs: As described above, zooming does not work properly, as the center is not maintained properly.
 Additionally, resizing will cause some objects to shift slightly to the bottom right.
 Both of these bugs, I plan to fix for the next submission of Alchemy.
 Finally, when the mouse is released, a click event is fired.
-This means that if a user drags a unit over to the back button, then releases it while the mouse is over the back button, it will click the button and send the user back to the menu.
+This means that if a user drags a block over to the back button, then releases it while the mouse is over the back button, it will click the button and send the user back to the menu.

 Hours spent on assignment: 30